encryptid/cms-esque/README.md

 ## Steps:

-* \-\-Create a bit of HTML to serve as a guidline for the structure to help visualize the project (which will later be stripped in favor of rendering in JS).\-\-
+* ~~Create a bit of HTML to serve as a guidline for the structure to help visualize the project (which will later be stripped in favor of rendering in JS).~~

 * --Add a header to navigate to the 'add' section--